chahatshukla/quiz/README.md

 Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
+- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses Babel for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses SWC for Fast Refresh

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+Check out the TS template for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+---

 # quiz

-This is a simple quiz generator web app that allows user to generate quiz and share them with others to solve.
+This is a simple quiz generator web app that allows users to generate quizzes and share them with others to solve.

-## features
+## Features

-create custom quizzes
+- Create custom quizzes
-share quizzes with other
+- Share quizzes with others
-attempt quizzes and view scores and retry clean and responsive UI
+- Attempt quizzes, view scores, and retry
+- Clean and responsive UI

 ## Technologies Used

-React.js
+- React.js
-CSS
+- CSS